ARTenshi/artenshi.github.io/about.md

 Currently, I am an Adjunct Researcher Fellow at the Advance Intelligence and Robotics Research Center, Tamagawa University, Japan.
 Now and then I collaborate with the Bio-Robotics Laboratory, National Autonomous University of Mexico, and the Graduate Program in Agricultural Engineering and Integral Use of Water, Autonomous University of Chapingo.

-I have been working on mobile and service robots and have tested our latest results at the RoboCup and similar robot competitions for the past ten years.
+I have been working on mobile and service robots and have tested our latest results at the RoboCup and similar robot competitions for the past twelve years.